andrewaylett/aylett.co.uk/src/app/articles/scope-three.md

 ## Questions

-### I&apos;m a consumer.
+### I'm a consumer.
 Why should I care whether a company is Scope Three Zero?

 Scope Three Zero is a level playing field for businesses: it requires them to account for the cost of their emissions, and be transparent about the total cost